 Acute stress disorder is most often diagnosed when an individual has been exposed to a traumatic event in which both of the following were present:

-- The person experienced, witnessed, or was confronted with an event or events that involved actual or threatened death or serious injury, or a threat to the physical integrity of self or others
+- The person experienced, witnessed, or was confronted with (e.g., can include learning of) an event or events that involved actual or threatened death or serious injury, or a threat to the physical integrity of self or others

-- The person’s response involved intense fear, helplessness, or horror
+- Though not required, the person’s response is likely to involve intense fear, helplessness, or horror

 Either while experiencing or after experiencing the distressing event, the individual has 3 or more of the following dissociative symptoms: